molly/GorillaBot/README.md

 __Status:__ In development

 ## Installation
-_Please note that GorillaBot is still in development, and any code you download may be incomplete or non-functional.
-Once I reach a stable release, the master branch will contain the release version and a development branch will contain additional, in-progress code._
+_Download code from the master branch.
+Code in the development branch is often incomplete._

 1. Run `python3 Commander.py` from the source directory.
 This will step you through creating a configuration file if you don't have one already.
 If you already have a configuration file, it will verify its validity and check if you'd like to change it.
 2. Enter any information in the command line prompts.